Abengoa Solar: Abengoa Solar and innovation

 Given the importance of R&D, legal protection of industrial and intellectual property advancements is critical.
 The company, therefore, holds priority rights to various key inventions.
 115 CSP and PV technology patent applications were registered as of May 2012.

 Solar power tower

-Abengoa Solar owns Europe's first commercially operating concentrating solar power plant, the 11 MW PS10 Solar Power Plant, that use the solar power tower technology, a form of concentrated solar thermal technology.
+Abengoa Solar owns Europe's first commercially operating concentrating solar power plant, the 11 MW PS10 Solar Power Plant, which uses solar power tower technology, a form of concentrated solar thermal technology.
 The Spanish plant was featured in an episode of World's Strangest on the SciFi network and James May's Big Ideas on the BBC.